cardano-community/guild-operators/docs/grest-meets.md

     ### Stand-ups
     We then proceeded to give a status of where we are individually in terms of what's been done, a summary below:

-    - Homer, Ola, Markus, Priyank and Damjan have all set up their dbsync + pgrest endpoints against guild network and added to topology.
+    - Homer, Ola, Markus, Priyank and Damjan have all set up their dbsync + gRest endpoints against guild network and added to topology.
     - Ola laid down the groundwork for CNTools to integrate with API endpoints created so far.
     - Markus has created the systemd scripts and will add them soon to repo
     - Damjan is tracking live stake query that includes payment + stake address, but is awaiting fix on dbsync for pool refund (contextual reserves -> account) , also need to validate reserve -> MIR certs